Music Education Resources

 Music Through the Ages is an introduction to music history written by former PVS Board President Jack Ramey, and designed by former PVS chorister Lynn Nichols.
 This beginner’s text surveys classical music from the Renaissance through today.

 Download it here!
 Music Through the Ages Guide

 You can download a copy for personal use.
 Please get permission from the PVSO&C office for any other use (classroom distribution, etc.)

 What’s in an Orchestra?

-The student workbook What’s in an Orchestra?, developed and written by former PVS Managing Director, former PVS Board President and current PVS violist Judy Hudson, is a kid-friendly introduction to the instruments of the orchestra.
+The student workbook What’s in an Orchestra?, developed and written by former PVS Administrative Manager, former PVS Board President and current PVS violist Judy Hudson, is a kid-friendly introduction to the instruments of the orchestra.
 It includes concert etiquette tips and a number of fun projects.

 Links for Kids

 Click on Fun Zone, where you will find two further choices: (1) Coloring Pages, where printable coloring book sketches of animals playing a musical instrument can be downloaded.
 The monkey playing a cello is particularly charming.
 (2) Online Games leads you to Musical Sketch Pad, where simple tunes can be created on different instruments; Rhythm Pad is a similar concept for playing around with various rhythms.